minetest-mods/throwing/README.md

   * throw_itself (optional): whether the bow should throw itself instead of the arrow next to it in the inventory.
     If present, allow_shot is ignored.
     Default is false.
+    *Warning*: this field is not known to be currently used by a mod.
+If you encounter bugs using it, please open an issue!
   * cooldown: bow cooldown.
 Default is setting throwing.bow_cooldown
   * function spawn_arrow_entity(position, arrow, player): defaults to throwing.spawn_arrow_entity
   * sound: sound to be played when the bow is used